Woods & Day Copyright All Rights Reserved © 2020

 A written agreement, preferably signed by both parties, is highly significant evidence in any debt recovery claim.
 However, there are instances where a signed, written agreement may not have been entered to.
 In these circumstances, it may still be possible to establish the debt, including through the following:

-Generally a business will seek the assistance of a debt recovery lawyer after its own attempts to recover the debt have been unsuccessful, either through a lack of response from the debtor, repeated broken promises to pay or the debtor refusing to make payment.
+Generally a business or an individual will seek the assistance of a Debt Recovery Lawyer after its own attempts to recover the debt have been unsuccessful, either through a lack of response from the debtor, repeated broken promises to pay or the debtor refusing to make payment.
 A debt collection lawyer can also be engaged where a debtor raises a dispute with the debt, as a debt recovery lawyer can provide valuable advice on the strength and validity of your debt.

 There are a number of reasons for choosing to engage a debt recover lawyer instead of a debt collection agency, including the following: